Update for 11 February 2019: we have now fully tested this vacuum cleaner. Read the full AEG FX9 cordless vacuum review to get our verdict.

 AEG says this new configuration means the Pure F9 will be able to switch seamlessly from vacuuming floors into a handheld cleaner that can tackle surfaces, cars and cobweb-filled corners.
 The vacuum also automatically adjusts suction depending on the surface you are cleaning.

-The F9 officially launches at the IFA 2018 trade show in Berlin today.
+The F9 officially launches at the IFA 2018 trade show in Berlin.
 It should be available across Europe in September, though an exact UK launch date and price are yet to be confirmed.

-We’ll be trying it out as soon as possible, but for now read on to find out more about the new design and how it compares to rivals.
-You can also get our expert first impressions in the AEG FX9 cordless vacuum coming soon review.
+Read on to find out more about the new design and how it compares to rivals, or head straight to the full AEG FX9 Ultimate cordless vacuum review.

 Best cordless vacuums – see our top picks